quiquee/obc-docs/api/Openchain API.md

     ./obc-peer peer
     ```

-8. Construct a test blockchain on the local peer node by running the TestServerOpenchain_API_GetBlockCount test implemented inside [api_test.go](https://github.com/openblockchain/obc-peer/blob/master/openchain/api_test.go).
+8. If you need to construct a test blockchain on the local peer node, run the the TestServerOpenchain_API_GetBlockCount test implemented inside [api_test.go](https://github.com/openblockchain/obc-peer/blob/master/openchain/api_test.go).
 This test will create a blockchain with 5 blocks.
 Subsequently restart the peer process.

     ```
     cd /opt/gopath/src/github.com/openblockchain/obc-peer